USS Yorktown (CV-10): Operations against Japan and Iwo Jima

+Battle of Okinawa

 On 30 March, Yorktown and the other carriers of her task group began to concentrate solely on the island of Okinawa and its surrounding islets.
 For two days, they pounded the island in softening-up strikes.
 On 1 April, the assault troops stormed ashore; and, for almost six weeks, she sent her planes to the island to provide direct support for the troops operating ashore.
 About every three days, she retired to the east to conduct fueling rendezvous or to rearm and re-provision.
 The only exception to that routine came on 7 April when it was discovered that a Japanese task force built around the elusive battleship Yamato was steaming south for one last, desperate, offensive.
 Yorktown and the other carriers quickly launched strikes to attack that valued target.
 Air Group 9 aviators claimed several torpedo hits on Yamato just before the battleship exploded and sank.
 At least three 500 lb bomb hits on the light cruiser Yahagi sank her also.
 The pilots also made strafing runs on the escorting destroyers and claimed to have left one afire in a sinking condition.
 At the conclusion of that action, Yorktown and her planes resumed their support for the troops on Okinawa.
 On 11 April, she came under air attack again when a single-engine plane sped in on her.
 Yorktown's anti-aircraft gunners brought down the plane.
 Sporadic air attacks continued until her 11 May departure from the Ryūkyūs, but Yorktown sustained no additional damage and claimed only one further kill with her anti-aircraft battery.
 On 11 May, TG 58.4 was detached to proceed to Ulithi for upkeep, rest, and relaxation.

 Yorktown entered the lagoon at Ulithi on 14 May and remained there until 24 May at which time she sortied with TG 58.4 to rejoin the forces off Okinawa.
 On 28 May, TG 58.4 became TG 38.4 when Halsey relieved Spruance and 5th Fleet again became 3rd Fleet.
 That same day, the carrier resumed air support missions over Okinawa.
 That routine lasted until the beginning of June when she moved off with TF 38 to resume strikes on the Japanese homeland.
 On 3 June, her aircraft made four different sweeps of airfields.
 The following day, she returned to Okinawa for a day of additional support missions before steaming off to evade a typhoon.
 On 6–7 June, she resumed Okinawa strikes.
 She sent her aviators back to the Kyūshū airfields and, on 9 June, launched them on the first of two days of raids on Minami Daito Shima.
 After the second day's strikes, Yorktown began retirement with TG 38.4 toward Leyte.
 She arrived in San Pedro Bay at Leyte on 13 June and began replenishment, upkeep, rest, and relaxation.